 Don’t we all want our fur babies to be in good health always?
 Each of us wants to cherish our pets for as long as possible.
-However, sometimes we tend to forget how improper nutrition and lack of regular exercise can cause them to gain excessive weight.
+However, sometimes we need to remember how proper nutrition and lack of regular exercise can cause them to gain excessive weight.

-Did you know, obesity is one of the leading health risks in pets today?
+Did you know that obesity is one of the leading health risks in pets today?

 Dogs and cats get obese the same way as we do.
 Overeating and sedentary lifestyle!

-Even though genetically, some dog breeds tend to gain weight, mostly, its lack of awareness (in our part) causes obesity.
+Even though genetically, some dog breeds tend to gain weight, primarily, its lack of awareness (on our part) causes obesity.

-Before we talk about what you can do to prevent your furry friend from getting obese, let’s have some awareness about dog obesity.
+Before discussing how to prevent your furry friend from getting obese, let’s be aware of dog obesity.
 It can be based on the following factors:

-● Breed – The breed of your pet matters a lot!
-A Chihuahua – weighing 20 pounds is obese as their model weight is 10 pounds, just as it’s underweight for a Spaniel (ideal weight 30 pounds).
+- Breed – The breed of your pet matters a lot!
+A Chihuahua – weighing 20 pounds is obese as its model weight is 10 pounds, just as it’s underweight for a Spaniel (ideal weight 30 pounds).

 Read More: Is Your Dog Overweight?

-Excess weight gain puts extra strain on the heart and joints in dogs and cats.
-Being a pet owner, you must follow these tips meticulously to check on the obesity of your pet.
+Excess weight gain strains.
+The heart and joints in dogs and cats.
+Being a pet owner, you must follow these tips meticulously to Keep Your Pet Healthy and Fit.

 Three Vital Actions For Pet Owners

 Giving away treats to your pets readily throughout the day can add up extra calories.
-Appreciate an affirmative action with games, snuggle time, toys, or extra playtime, rather than giving treats always.
+Appreciate affirmative action with games, snuggle time, toys, or extra playtime rather than always giving treats.

 Exercising and playing with your dog is a bonding activity.
 It not only strengthens your relationship but also keeps your dog active.